Why Western Plains Dubbo Zoo and Zoofari Lodge Is Like an African Safari

-Normally we find it hard to get up for a zoo.
-A five month trip in Africa including safaris at some of the top parks like Kruger National Park in South Africa, the Masai Mara in Kenya and Etosha National Park in Namibia will do that to you.
+Normally, we find it hard to get up for a trip to the zoo.
+After spending five months in Africa, including safaris at some of the top game parks and reserves like Kruger National Park in South Africa, the Masai Mara in Kenya and Etosha National Park in Namibia, it’s hard to get excited about seeing animals in an enclosure.

 The Taronga Western Plains Zoo Experience in Dubbo